liuggio/liuggio.github.com/_posts/2014-05-8-behaviour-driven-development-with-behat-on-the-application-layer-ddd-in-php.md

 This is the second part of a series of articles, in the first part we talked about how the design flow has changed using [a layered architecture in php](/domain-driven-design-and-symfony-for-simple-app), we started from the use cases, we created our business Entities, we wrote user stories, and we described the behaviour of the `Post` and the `Author` Entities.

-We are trying to apply some DDD principles using a simple domain, also because when a project starts you don't know yet whether it will be a complex domain.
+We are trying to apply some DDD principles using a simple domain, because POTREMMO avere unvantaggio .... e poi

+also because when a project starts you don't know yet whether it will be a complex domain, this approach is called DDD-lite.

 ## Domain Layer and User stories on the Application Layer.